Andhadhun: Plot

-Akash tries to report the murder to the police, but discovers that Manohar is a police inspector.
-Meanwhile, Simi overhears her elderly neighbour, Mrs. D'Sa, talking to a police officer about Pramod's murder.
+Akash tries to report the murder to the police but is dissuaded when he discovers that Manohar is a police inspector over there, and makes up lies about his cat being missing.
+Meanwhile, Simi overhears her elderly neighbour, Mrs. D'Sa, talking to a police officer about seeing an unknown man going to the Sinhas' flat the day of Pramod's murder.
 Simi later kills Mrs. D'Sa by pushing her off the ledge of their apartment.
-Akash sees the murder but is forced to continue feigning blindness.
-Later when Simi brings poisonous offerings for him after her husband's last rites and pulls out a gun, Akash admits to faking his blindness as an experiment to help his piano playing.
-He says he will leave for London and will keep Simi's secret, but she drugs him.
+Akash happens to witness upon arrival to give piano lessons to Pramod's daughter, but is forced to continue feigning blindness.
+A neighbour's child, suspicious of Akash's blindness, records a video of Akash fully able to see.
+Simi goes to Akash's house and hands him the temple's offerings as Akash makes coffee for them.
+After poisoning his coffee, she observes him carefully and busts his act after he spills the coffee on purpose.
+Akash says he will leave for London and keep Simi's secret, but gets drugged by the offerings.

-A neighbour's child, suspicious of Akash's blindness, records a video of Akash fully able to see and shows it to Sophie.
-As she arrives, Simi arranges things to look like she and Akash are having sex.
-Furious and heartbroken, Sophie leaves Akash.
-When he wakes up, he realises he has been blinded from the drug Simi gave him.
-Manohar comes to Akash's home to kill him.
-Akash barely escapes, but faints after hitting a telephone pole.
+The neighbour's child shows the video to Sophie.
+As she arrives, Simi arranges things to make it look like she and Akash had slept together.
+Furious and heartbroken, Sophie leaves.
+When he wakes up, he realises that he has been blinded by Simi.
+Manohar enters Akash's house to kill him, but he barely escapes, and faints after hitting a telephone pole.